sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

     >Once Excel is no longer required, close the Excel instance.
 Close Excel Instance activity closes an instance of Excel.

 12. To close the opened instance of the Excel file:
-    - In the Automation Details search for the activity **Close Excel Instance**,
+    - In the Automation Details search for the activity **Close Excel Instance**.
     -  Drag and drop the activity into the canvas.

     <!-- border -->![001](021.png)